melanieritchot/Anne-of-Green-Gables-eBook/V3AnneofGreenGables.md

 But as,

-  *The Cæsar’s pageant shorn of Brutus’ bust*
-  *Did but of Rome’s best son remind her more,*
+  *The Cæsar’s pageant shorn of Brutus’ bust<br/>Did but of Rome’s best son remind her more,*

 so the marked absence of any tribute or recognition from Diana Barry who was sitting with Gertie Pye embittered Anne’s little triumph.